mnaberez/tdms/test/build_fixtures/README.txt

 channel data type as floats without units.
 These fixtures were made by hand:

+  tdsTypeSingleFloatWithUnit
+    Fixtures type_19_*.tdms are the same as type_09_*.tdms but the channel data type was edited from tdsTypeSingleFloat (0x09) to tdsTypeSingleFloatWithUnit (0x19).

   tdsTypeDoubleFloatWithUnit
    Fixtures type_1a_*.tdms are the same as type_0a_*.tdms but the channel data type was edited from tdsTypeDoubleFloat (0x0A) to